-Table 2 - Agencies, groups, organizations who participated
+Agencies, groups, organizations who participated

 1 Agency/Group/Organization Coldwater of Lee's Summit Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet high priority needs, and attended public hearing.
-The agency's funding request will be partially met and the supported program will benefit persons in need of service.
-2 Agency/Group/Organization HOPE HOUSE, INC. Agency/Group/Organization Type Services-Victims of Domestic Violence What section of the Plan was addressed by Consultation?
+The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet high priority needs, and was invited to present at the public hearing.
+Staff recommends the agency's funding request be partially met and the supported program will benefit persons in need of service.
+2 Agency/Group/Organization Hope House Agency/Group/Organization Type Services - Housing Services-homeless What section of the Plan was addressed by Consultation?
 Homeless Needs - Families with children Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet high priority needs, and attended the public hearing.
-The agency's funding request will be partially met and the supported program will benefit persons in need of service.
+The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted funding request for public service needs and was invited to present at the public hearing.
+Staff recommends the agency's funding requests be partially met due to funding limitations and the supported program will benefit persons in need of service.
 3 Agency/Group/Organization Lee's Summit Social Services Agency/Group/Organization Type Services - Housing Services-homeless What section of the Plan was addressed by Consultation?
 Homeless Needs - Families with children Non-Homeless Special Needs

 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted funding request for public service needs.
-The agency's funding requests will be partially met due to funding limitations and the supported program will benefit persons in need of service.
-Hillcrest Ministries of MidAmerica 4 Agency/Group/Organization Agency/Group/Organization Type Services - Housing Services-homeless What section of the Plan was addressed by Consultation?
+The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted funding request for public service needs and was invited to present at the public hearing.
+Staff recommends the agency's funding requests be partially met due to funding limitations and the supported program will benefit persons in need of service.
+4 Agency/Group/Organization Hillcrest Ministries of MidAmerica Agency/Group/Organization Type Services - Housing Services-homeless What section of the Plan was addressed by Consultation?
 Homeless Needs - Families with children Homelessness Needs - Veterans Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet its need for case management, and attended the public hearing.
-The agency's funding request for Case Management will be partially met due to funding limitations and the supported program will benefit persons in need of service.
-5 Agency/Group/Organization LEE'S SUMMIT HOUSING AUTHORITY Agency/Group/Organization Type РНА What section of the Plan was addressed by Consultation?
+The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet its need for case management, and was invited to present at the public hearing.
+Staff is recommending the agency's funding request for Case Management be partially met due to funding limitations and the supported program will benefit persons in need of service.
+5 Agency/Group/Organization Lee's Summit Housing Authority Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
 Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet the agency's funding need to rehab the exterior of local public housing structures, and attended the public hearing.
-The agency's funding request will be partially met due to funding limitations, and the supported program will benefit persons in need of service.
+The agency was notified of the funding application process, attended an optional Pre-Application meeting, submitted a funding request to meet the agency's funding need to rehab the exterior of local public housing structures, and was invited to present at the public hearing.
+Due to current performance